Do Go On - 126 - Virginia Hall: The Limping Lady

 Very down.

-She studied at the Roland Park Country School and thereafter attended the renowned Radcliffe
+She studied at the Rowland Park Country School

-It was the female coordinate to the all male Harvard college.
+It was the female coordinate to the all-male Harvard College.

 Oh.

-had a really popular reputation of having
+Yeah, and Radcliffe College had a really popular reputation of having a particularly intellectual,

-and independent-minded student body.
+literary, and independent-minded student body.

-And then there was kind of this non-merger merger agreement with Harvard, which was signed
+And then there was kind of this non-merger merger agreement with Harvard,

-in 1977, and the two schools were fully integrated, only in 1999, which wasn't that long ago,
+and the two schools were fully integrated

-What's it called now?
+Right, what's it called now?

 Harvard.